Downgrade paths: How to keep your card but break up with your annual fee or find a better fit

 You can downgrade to the Amex Delta Platinum, Amex Delta Gold Card, or Amex Delta Blue card (the Delta Blue card has no annual fee).
 Whether you product change or cancel, your Delta miles remain with Delta and are not lost.

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 That said, Amex family language may already lock you out of bonuses on these other options.

 Amex Delta Platinum card (consumer)

-You can downgrade to the Amex Delta Gold Card or Amex Delta Blue card (the Delta Blue card has no annual fee).
+You can downgrade to the Amex Delta Gold Card or the Amex Delta Blue card (the Delta Blue card has no annual fee).

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 That said, Amex family language may already lock you out of bonuses on these other options.

 Amex Delta Reserve Business card